|← Chapter 18·||Turning Signs (Contents)||References||blog|

 In our Diagram the same thing which represents The Truth must be regarded as in another way representing the Mind, and indeed, as being the Quasi-mind of all the Signs represented on the Diagram.
 For any set of Signs which are so connected that a complex of two of them can have one interpretant, must be Determinations of one Sign which is a Quasi-mind.CP 4.550 (1906)

-People can speak to us only a language which we already understand; each word of a difficult text awakens in us thoughts which were ours beforehand, but these meanings sometimes combine to form new thought which recasts them all, and we are transported to the heart of the matter, we find the source.This also applies to the kind of text Wallace Stevens called ‘poetry:’— Merleau-Ponty (1945, 207)
+People can only speak to us in a language we already know, and each word of a difficult text awakens thoughts in us that belonged to us in advance, but these significations sometimes combine into a new thought that reworks them all, and we are transported to the heart of the book and connect with the source.This also applies to the kind of text Wallace Stevens called ‘poetry:’— Merleau-Ponty 1945, 184 (tr.
+Landes)

 Poetry ‘must resist the intelligence’ in order to challenge intellectual habits and thus break through the cognitive bubble.
 It often uses common words to make uncommon sense, to provoke a ‘renovation of experience.’
-This ‘renovation’ is not just a new experience added to the old, another bead on the string, but a transformation of experiencing, in the way that waking up transforms awareness of the world around you (or a dream transforms the universe of sleep).
+This ‘renovation’ is not just a new experience added to the old, another bead on the string, but a transformation of experiencing, in the way that waking up transforms awareness of the world around you (or a dream transforms the sleeper's consciousness).

 - Poetry must resist the intelligence almost successfully.